ferds003/ferds003.github.io/_projects/electronics/2024-Koi-Fish-Feeder.md

 ---
 layout: page
-title: IoT-enabled Feeder System for Koi-Fish Feeder
+title: IoT-enabled Feeder System for Koi-Fish
 description: A prototype highlighting more the use case of IoT to monitor the aquaculture inside the tank particularly Koi-Fish 🐟
 date: 2024-04-18
 category: electronics
+subcategory: communications
 img: assets/img/2024/thumbnail_iot_feeder.png
 giscus_comments: true
 pretty_table: true